|

 SUMMARY

-OF ALPHABETICAL ORDER Alphabetical Order is a contra-PC look at the simultaneous
+OF ALPHABETICAL ORDER Alphabetical Order is a contra-PC look at the simultaneous farce and

-farce and melodrama that is higher education in Professor Dog, President Staffuk and the campus cops, and the know-it-all,
+and the campus cops, and the know-it-all, mind-of-their-own,

-mind-of-their-own, not-interested-in-education students, led by the
+not-interested-in-education students, led by the voluptuous, mini-skirted,

-politically motivated reactionary Bob Beta, will remind you of the anarchy
+Bob Beta, will remind you of the anarchy that always lies in wait in every

-smashed.
-And thereby projects an image
+classroom and the way that it is always smashed.
+And thereby projects an image of the larger

-of the larger world.
-Times change, the
+world.
+Times change, the forms of

-forms of anarchy change, but the eventual suppression of it is always
+anarchy change, but the eventual suppression of it is always

 "alphabetical" in the sudden application of arbitrary power when